 Candidates should use the reading time at the beginning to full advantage and ensure that they understand the scenario and are fully aware of their 'role' in the company.
 They should also take time to read each task before starting to write.
 It is important to understand who is sending each piece of communication, to whom it is being sent, and why, and then to write what is required, bearing in mind any word restrictions and adopting an appropriate tone.
 These examinations test comprehension, as well as writing, and it is imperative that candidates understand the purpose and intended audience of each piece of communication.
-Candidates should make a note of all relevant points to be included and put them into a sensible order before attempting a task and not be tempted to include additional, unnecessary information.
+Candidates should make a note of all relevant points to be included and put them into a sensible order before attempting a task.

-When candidates are practising for these examinations, it would be helpful to use similar 'Scenarios'.
-It may also be beneficial to teach some typical business phrases e.g. 'In response to your letter of...', 'We await your early reply...' etc and discuss when phrases are appropriate and how to decide on the tone of a piece of communication before starting to write.
+When candidates are practising for these examinations, it would be helpful to use similar 'scenarios'.
+It may also be beneficial to teach some typical business phrases e.g. 'In response to your letter of...', 'We await your early reply...' etc, and discuss when phrases are appropriate, and how to decide on the tone of a piece of communication before starting to write.
 Short, simple, concise sentences are ideal for business correspondence and avoid candidates making unnecessary grammatical errors.
 It would also be helpful to candidates if, when practising, they were given a maximum number of words to use.
 This might help them concentrate on being precise and including only necessary, relevant information in a logical order.
-It would also be helpful to ensure candidates can use calendars, calculators and dictionaries effectively.
+It would also be helpful to ensure candidates can use either physical or online calendars, calculators and dictionaries.

-Time management is an important element of these examinations and so candidates should ensure that they allow sufficient time for each task.
+Time management is an important element of these examinations and so candidates should ensure they allow sufficient time for each task.
 Learning to write concisely is also useful in this respect.
-Unless a candidate has very large writing, each task should fit on one side of A4 and candidates should aim to achieve this.